 4. What motivates you?

-Depending on the investment the SME needs to make in them to get them up to speed will determine if there’s a decent return on investment if you hire them, he says.
+The investment the SME needs to make in them to get them up to speed will determine whether there will be a decent return on investment if you hire them, he says.

 Their response can also give insights into their work-life balance, and whether external interests impact positively or negatively on the SME, he says.

-Be sure to ask what motivates them outside the workplace too, he says.
+Be sure to ask what motivates them outside the workplace too, he adds.

 5. What makes you tick?